P2-718na/pandemic-simulation/README.md

 by looking at [`background` file] and [`entities` file].

 The following sections will teach you how to launch the simulation correctly.
-Every command assumes that you have successfully build the program and are in the build directory (see [Building]).
+Every command assumes that you have successfully built the program and are in the build directory (see [Building]).

 This code was tested and running on _Mac OS X 10.14.6 Mojave_ and